5vr/schoolproject23/README.md

 ## Drawing

-1. Make Flowerpot using waste materials like old bottle, plaster of paries, newspaper, clay, ceramic, etc.
+1. Make Flowerpot using waste materials like old bottle, plaster of Paris, newspaper, clay, ceramic, etc.
 	- Note -
-	-pot size 10  inches approx.
+		- Pot size 10 inches approx.
-	-Color and decorate it.
+		- Color and decorate it.